ysavinskyi/pdf_summarization_demo/README.md

         'metrics': <validation_metrics_used>
     }
 ```
 containing the text of best response defined and the metrics used to evaluate it.

+## Support

+Once any question or issue arise when using following scrip, feel free to submit email to *sservelynx@gmail.com*.